 Surface Water/Stormwater.
-The operations under Alternative 3 at Air Force Barrigada would cause minor increases in impervious areas that would result in an associated relatively minor increase in stormwater discharge intensities and volume.
-Existing stormwater infrastructure or stormwater infrastructure improvements included as part of the proposed action would incorporate LID measures and BMPs to ensure stormwater retention would be consistent with local and federal requirements and thus minimize potential impacts to surface water quality.
-Stormwater flow paths would continue to mimic area topography.
+The operations under Alternative 3 at Air Force Barrigada would result in minor increases in impervious areas that would result in an associated relatively minor increase in stormwater discharge intensities and volume.
+This minor increase would be accommodated by stormwater infrastructure, and stormwater flow paths would continue to mimic area topography.
 Examples of stormwater infrastructure LID measures are described below.

-Alternative 3 at Air Force Barrigada would incorporate LID into the final planning, design, and permitting of the stormwater runoff and drainage design, as described in detail in Section 4.2.1.1.
+Alternative 3 at Air Force Barrigada would also include the incorporation of LID into the final planning, design, and permitting of the stormwater runoff and drainage design, as described in detail in Section 4.2.1.
 Selected IMPs would reduce flow peaks, intercept flows resulting from all levels of rainfall intensities, and provide water quality treatment.
 The combination of LID technologies and compliance with federal and GovGuam regulations would ensure that less than significant impacts to the storm drainage system and nearby receiving water bodies would result from Alternative 3.
 Alternative 3 would be conducted in accordance with all applicable orders, laws, and regulations, including the preparation and implementation of a SWPPP, SWMP, and SPCC Plan that would control runoff and minimize potential leaks and spills.
 Implementation of these protective measures would minimize potential impacts of runoff, spills, and leaks.
 Therefore, operations associated with Alternative 3 at Air Force Barrigada would result in less than significant impacts to surface water.

 Groundwater.
-Under Alternative 3 at Air Force Barrigada, proposed operations would follow the surface water protection measures identified above in the surface water section, which would serve to protect groundwater quality.
-Specifically, implementation of LID measures, and the provisions of the SWPPP and associated erosion control activities, as well as compliance with compliance with federal and GovGuam regulations would ensure that the surface water flowing into the groundwater recharge wells and infiltration basins would be of acceptable quality.
+Under Alternative 3 at Air Force Barrigada, proposed operations would be in compliance with the water protection measures identified in the surface water section above during operation, which would therefore also protect groundwater quality.
 Therefore, operations associated with Alternative 3 at Air Force Barrigada would result in less than significant impacts to groundwater.

 Nearshore Waters.
-Following construction, alterations to the watershed such as increased runoff could potentially result in direct and indirect effects that could alter nearshore water quality including the addition of sediments, nutrients, detrimental microorganisms, heavy metals, and organic and inorganic compounds.
-These effects would be minimized by following surface water protection measures identified in the surface water section above and complying with all applicable orders, laws, and regulations.
+Following construction, alterations to the watershed such as increased runoff could potentially result in direct and indirect impacts that could alter nearshore water quality including the addition of sediments, nutrients, detrimental microorganisms, heavy metals, and organic and inorganic compounds.
+These effects would be minimized by complying with all applicable orders, laws, and regulations.
 In addition, the planning process would be conducted in conjunction with the WPC.
 The project would also incorporate published guidance documents including but not limited to the Clean Water Action Plan, Protection and Restoring Guam's Waters, and the northern Watershed Restoration Strategy.
 Therefore, operations associated with Alternative 3 at Air Force Barrigada would result in less than significant impacts to nearshore waters.

 Wetlands.
-No wetland areas would be affected by operations associated with Alternative 3 at Air Force Barrigada as following construction, no delineated wetland areas are located near the proposed operation areas.
+No wetland areas would be affected by operations associated with Alternative 3 at Air Force Barrigada as no delineated wetland areas are located near the proposed operation areas.
 Therefore, operations associated with Alternative 3 at Air Force Barrigada would result in no impacts to wetlands.